-Today me, my wife and two of our friends went to Grub (www.grub-la.com) for brunch.
+Today three friends and I went to Grub (www.grub-la.com) for brunch.
 We had seen it on a Cooking Channel show and also read excellent reviews on Yelp and couldn’t wait to try it.
 We called the night before to make reservations but the guy who answered the phone told us they don’t take reservations for parties under six.

 He also said it wouldn’t be that busy at 11am so we wouldn’t need a reservation anyway.
 Either he was a lying bastard or never bothers to get off the phone and look outside because there was a long line when we arrived.
 As we patiently waited for our table, we were considering heading over to nearby Mud Hen Tavern for brunch instead.
 By the end of our meal, we wished we had done exactly that.

-Our friends and my wife got Our Friggin’ Amazin’ French Toast.
+My friends got Our Friggin’ Amazin’ French Toast.
 It’s croissants coated with cinnamon vanilla batter served with maple syrup, pecans and their homemade raspberry butter.
 If you’re going to be bold and call your French toast friggin’ amazin’, it better be friggin’ amazin’.
 Especially if you’re going to be cocky and drop the Gs.

 It turns out Grub can’t put their money where your mouth is.
-My wife and friends thought it was just your run of the mill French toast.
-One of our friends was so looking forward to the raspberry butter, he ordered his French toast with an extra dollop.
+My friends thought it was just your run of the mill French toast.
+One friend was so looking forward to the raspberry butter, he ordered his French toast with an extra dollop.
 He was disappointed with it as well and said it was salty and barely had any raspberry taste.

 |Friggin' Amazin' French Toast.
 More like Friggin' Disappointin' French Toast.|